luciana/amazon-echo-skill-mystylin/README.md

 # Node.js Alexa Skills For My Stylin App

 ##MYSTYLIN Alexa Skills Documentation
 Get Salon and Spa deals from Alexa.
-Alexa will search for MyStylin deals in your area and let you know.
+Alexa search for MyStylin deals in your area.
+MyStylin is a mobile app that introduces a better way of getting Health and Beauty deals to customers.

 If you are a business owner, visit members.mystylin.com to start adding deals